 Intel just loves dropping new chipsets once every couple of years.
 Just as some people love seeing new technology and new possibilities, other people simply see a new reason to switch to a new motherboard.
 Different motherboards are designed for different chipsets and they have different CPU sockets installed.
 Intel dropped the Comet Lake-S desktop CPUs in Q2 2020 and alongside them new Z490 chipsets.

 The constant improvement of processor speeds and power requirements mean that Intel also needs to develop new CPU sockets that are used to connect CPUs to your motherboard.
-The socket that will be featured on Z490 motherboards is the LGA 1200 socket.
+The socket that are featured on Z490 motherboards is the LGA 1200 socket.
 The main question everyone asks is whether it’s worth upgrading to the latest generation and we’ll try to answer the question by providing detailed insight into Z490.

 List of Z490 motherboards

 This a list of all the Z490 motherboards that have or are going to be released shortly as of December 2020.